 - Hellcab ends with a shot of the cab from the back, and at the license plate is a QUIT button.

 - Clearing Panel de Pon on Easy informs the player that they're not getting any cool secrets for this and instructs them to hit Reset and try on a harder difficulty.
+The harder difficulties also have unending end cards — Normal ends with a credit roll, while Hard and Super Hard add a The End screen.
 The localized version, Tetris Attack, removed this trope (you can hit A instead to go back to the title) but left in the text referring to it.

 - The Windows version of Chip's Challenge ends this way, showing Chip being cheered by the Bit Buster after he completes the final level (whether the 144th or the secret 149th) in Melinda's clubhouse.
 The game does save your progress, but if you want to return to a level, you have to quit and then enter again.